Fishing with Sand Fleas: A Complete sand flees (Guide)

 Can you freeze sand fleas for bait?

-Yes, but make sure to blanch and then freezer them as soon as possible.
-Freezing in water is best because it preserves their shells slightly better than freezing on its own; however, saltwater will kill all animals inside.
+Yes, but make sure to blanch and then freeze them as soon as possible.
+Freezing in water is best because it preserves its shells slightly better than freezing on its own; however, saltwater will kill all animals inside.

 Do frozen sand fleas work great?
 (Fishing with frozen sand fleas)